 It’s as simple as screwing them back in.
 It’s a good idea to consult with the manual again if you don’t know where to place them.

-A better idea is to take a picture of the sensors before removing them.
+A better idea is to take a picture of the two sensors together before removing and replacing them.
 That way, you will have a picture that you can take a look at if you don’t remember what goes where.

 If your check engine light is still on, maybe the sensors are faulty and not dirty.